abdeoliveira/examgen/README.md

 ## Language and localization

-Despite the docs and comments through the codes are in English, the default localization of this project is the Brazilian Portuguese.
+The localization of this project is into English.
 Thus the defaults are as follows:

-* Words are separated according to the Portuguese language.
+* Words are separated according to the English language.
-* Comma is used as decimal separator (instead of point as used in English).
+* `.` is used as decimal separator.

-If you want to localize the exams to the English language you must create a blank file named (exactly) `locale_en` inside the `~/input` folder.
-Simple like that.
+Alternatively, I have implemented a localization into Brazilian Portuguese, which handles words separation as well as uses `,` as decimal separator.
+To use it, you must uncomment the line `export EXAMGEN_LOCALE='pt_br'` in `~/examgen.sh` script.

 I intend to implement other localizations in the future.
 If you want to tweak the code and do it for yourself, please contact me for help if needed.